HoweLab/MultifiberProcessing/README.md

 # MultifiberProcessing
 MATLAB code to preprocess raw multifiber photometry data.
 This code was written and developed in MATLAB2020b.
 See [Vu et al., 2023](https://www.biorxiv.org/content/10.1101/2023.11.17.567425v1).

-Update 11/27/23: This repository is currently in progress and code is actively being added.
-It should be complete shortly.

 # Main Steps